 Keio University is a top-ranked private research university in Japan offering a high-quality immersion experience for UC students.
-As seen in the 5 Top Five Reasons to Choose Keio
+As you can see in the 5 Top Five Reasons to Choose Keio

 , many graduates of Keio have gone on to become prominent Japanese bankers and government officials.

-The Mita campus is a five minute walk from the subway and close to a popular area called Odaiba.
-The campuses are about an hour subway ride apart and provide students the opportunity to explore the greater Tokyo area.
+The two Keio campuses are about an hour subway ride apart and provide students the opportunity to see and explore the greater Tokyo area.